raahimkhan/ReactNativeReduxTemplate/README.md

   - **local-store/**: SecureStore implementation.
   - **screens/**: Screen components.
   - **theme/**: Colors and styling.
-- **/scripts**: Contains automation scripts for prebuild and postbuild processes, such as managing keystores and versioning.
+- **/scripts**: Contains automation scripts for linting folder names, prebuild and postbuild processes, such as managing keystores and versioning.

 ## Configuration Files
 - **app.json**: Project-specific configurations can be changed here as per requirements.